 Tangy boysenberry is an unusual for a cookie, but it goes well with chocolate.
-I change the sprinkles and even the type of chocolate to suit the season.—Amy Sauerwalt, Columbia, MD
+I change the sprinkles and even the type of chocolate to suit the season.—Amy Sauerwalt, Columbia, Maryland

 VERIFIED BY Taste of Home Test Kitchen